nuejs/create-nue/aimee-app/pricing/index.md

 [.columns]
-  ## Is this going to be fee forever?
+  ## Is this going to be free forever?

   Yes and no. We're from Sawo.
 We offer a free plan for users who want to try out our product before committing to a paid plan.
-Our free plan includes some crazilyg good stuff.
+Our free plan includes some crazily good stuff.

   ## What are the limitations of the free plan?